Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

 \subsection{Maximum Likelihood Amplitude Estimation with Modified Grover Iterator}

-Finally, we conduct a Monte Carlo integration by maximum likelihood amplitude estimation (MLAE) algorithm with modified Grover iterator proposed by Uno et al., which is also called modified Grover algorithm \cite{uno2020modified}.
-This experiment is also aimed to investigate the existence of applications of the proposed method to prospective quantum algorithms.
-The whole procedure to estimate the amplitude follows the original MLAE algorithm \cite{Suzuki_2020}, running quantum circuits of shallower Grover iterator with different iterations.
-The MLAE algorithm has two big advantages against the original amplitude estimation algorithm using quantum Fourier transformation (QFT) \cite{Brassard_2002}, one is avoiding the QFT to make the circuit shallower and the other is using less controlled gates.
+Finally, we conduct a Monte Carlo integration by maximum likelihood amplitude estimation (MLAE) algorithm with a modified Grover iterator, which is also called a modified Grover algorithm \cite{uno2020modified}.
+This aims to investigate the existence of applications of the proposed method to prospective quantum algorithms.
+The whole procedure to estimate the amplitude follows the original MLAE algorithm \cite{Suzuki_2020}, running quantum circuits of a shallower Grover iterator with different iterations.
+The MLAE method \cite{Suzuki_2020,Tanaka2021} avoids the phase estimation and many controlled operations in the original amplitude estimation \cite{Brassard_2002} and is expected to be realized earlier than the Shor's algorithm as estimated in~\cite{bouland2020prospects}.
+Note that such algorithms without phase estimation were considered folklore~\cite{Aaronson1808}, and have been outlined before, e.g., in~\cite{Grover1998,AW99,PhysRevA.75.012328}.